pasidunethmina/Smart-ECG-Holter-Monitor/README.md

 ---

 ## Machine Learning Model
-- Developed an ML model to detect abnormalities in ECG signals.
+- Developed a Convolutional Neural Network (CNN) model to detect abnormalities in ECG signals.
 - Trained and tested using a Kaggle dataset.

 ---